GlorytoAlmightyGod/let_me_SEE_freely/common_mistakes_i_commit.md

-    why do i lose all hope in myself IF i do the perception of my self doing a mistake in Reality? i do not know. why do i put my hands near my mouth when i come to know of my mistakes? i do not know. why do i think these are not even mistakes? i do not know. why do i have a belief in "it is inevitable for me to make these mistakes, there is nothing i can do about it and there is nothing wrong in it!"? i do not know. why do i feel the urge to leave my resting posture and do something, once i become aware of my mistakes? i do not know.
+    why do i lose all hope in myself IF i do the perception of my self doing a mistake in Reality? i do not know. why do i put my hands near my mouth when i come to know of my mistakes? i do not know. why do i think these are not even mistakes? i do not know. why do i have a belief in "it is inevitable for me to make these mistakes, nothing wrong in it and nothing i can do about it."? i do not know. why do i feel the urge to leave my resting posture and do something, once i become aware of my mistakes? i do not know.

-with_respect_to_playing_in_a_problems_environment:
+**with_respect_to_playing_in_a_problems_environment**:
-    why do i focus on low priority work-items while high priority work-items are being completely ignored? i do not know.
+    why do i focus on low priority work-items while high priority work-items are being completely ignored? i do not know. why do i eradicate all of my work in frustration instead of simply taking a break? i do not know. why do i consider failing at fixing "hard" problems acceptable? i do not know. why do i not give up the way in which i can NOT realize my desire? i do not know. why do i give up the way in which i can realize my desire? i do not know.
+    editing_texts:
+        why do i keep updating the beginning of a text without properly knowing what i want the text to do? i do not know
     profit_AND_loss:
-        why do i not see the INSANITY in the way i apply my knowledge in order to get a problem fixed in Reality? i do not know. why do i not think "though i seem logical, OF COURSE i am celebrating in all of the insane ways possible in my heart!"? i do not know. why do i think "IF i can complete this THEN i will be able to share that good news with my Mother and prove it wrong that i am worthy of insults..."? i do not know. why do i make myself say "not now" by doing automated suggestions to engage in a profitable pursuit and then fear i may not feel like doing it? i do not know. why do i think "IF i share what has been done profitably by me, THEN i will no longer be able to continue doing it."? i do not know.
+        why do i not see the INSANITY in the way i apply my knowledge in order to get a problem fixed in Reality? i do not know. why do i not know "why that which seems profitable seems profitable? with that which seems profitable is not really profitable? i am not rationalizing here!!"? i do not know why do i not think "i seem logical but OF COURSE i am celebrating in all of the insane ways possible in my heart!"? i do not know. why do i think "IF i can complete this THEN i will be able to share that good news with my Mother and prove it wrong that i am worthy of insults..."? i do not know. why do i make myself say "not now" by doing automated suggestions to engage in a profitable pursuit and then fear i may not feel like doing it? i do not know. why do i think "IF i share what has been done profitably by me, THEN i will no longer be able to continue doing it."? i do not know.